-Fig. 38.
+Fig. 36.
 Configure 1 (Screen 18)

 - Press to highlight the desired field.
-Press

-to display the dropdown menu for that field.

-Press to choose from the menu options and

-to set.
-Press to move to the next field.

-- Press to move through Configure 2 (Screen 19), Configure 3 (Screen 20), and Configure 4 (Screen 21).
+Press to display the dropdown menu for that field.
+Press to choose from the menu options and to set.
+Press to move to the next field. - Press to move through Configure 2 (Screen 19), Configure 3 (Screen 20), and Configure 4 (Screen 21).

-NOTE: If you change system type (meter to pump), number of guns, dosing type, or number of colors, a verification screen appears.
-Use t to highlight and press ← on the ✓ to make the change, or on the X to return to Configure 1 (Screen 18) without making a change.
+NOTE: If you change system type (pump to meter) or number of guns, a verification screen appears.
+Use to highlight and press on the volume to make the change, or on the xoto return to Configure 1 (Screen 18) without making a change.
 If a change is made, the system locks so that you cannot spray or mix.
 Power down and power back up again to clear the lock and put the new settings into effect.
 The lock ensures that the selection was intended, and prevents the user from attempting to operate with incorrect settings.

-Fig. 39.
+Fig. 37.
 Confirm Change of System Type

 Configure 2 (Screen 19) allows users to set for each gun the hose length (0.1 to 45.7 m, 0.3 to 150 ft) and hose diameter (0.1 to 1 inch).
 The system uses this information to calculate pot life volume.
 The pot life volume tells the system how much material must be moved to trigger a reset of the pot life timer.
 It also tells the system the volume needed to fill during a load sequence.
-A change in any of these fields will trigger the lock.
-See NOTE in previous paragraph.